quintanar401/quintanar401.github.io/SYNTAX.md

 10:10 10:11 10:12 // vector - values separated by exactly 1 space
 -10:10 // rules are similar to ints time.z; time.Z // + d,t.
 Can be used to get GMT/local date(time)

+time.hh time.mn time.ss // time components, can be applied to a vector too
+time.hour time.minute time.second // set to 0 all components smaller than requested
+date.yy date.mm date.dd // date components
+date.year date.month date.day // set to 1/0 all components smaller than requested
 ```

 ### Composite expressions